A wordlist is a list of named words; you can add new words and look up

 Display the contents of the wordlist wid.

-Add the root wordlist to the search order stack.
-This vocabulary makes up the minimum search order and contains only a search-order words.
+Replace the top of the search order by the root wordlist.
+This vocabulary makes up the minimum search order and contains only a few search-order words.

 Remove all word lists from the search order stack other than the word list that is currently on the top of the search order stack.